 Sailing the Greek Islands

-Dive Now
+Register Now

-Price Includes: Pick-up / Drop-off from Airport, Double Occupancy Cabin, Breakfast and snacks on board.
+Price Includes: Pick-up / Drop-off from Airport, Double Occupancy Cabin, Breakfast, and snacks on board.

 Price does not include: Airfare, lunch, dinner, alcoholic beverages, hotels, ground transportation, admission to temples and museums.